viswabalasubramanian/Portfolio-Projects/README.md

 To get started, simply navigate to the project directories and check out the accompanying documentation and code.

 # Contact
 If you have any questions or feedback, don’t hesitate to reach out.
-You can connect with me on https://www.linkedin.com/in/kathir-jm/ for more about my professional journey and other work.
+You can connect with me on Linkedin for more about my professional journey and other work.

 Thank you for visiting my portfolio.
 I hope you find the projects interesting and insightful!